Blog

 Forecasting gives companies an early warning sign for potential end-date slippage.

-Don’t worry.
-There is no need to conduct a holistic earned value analysis to forecast.
-You only need to figure out two metrics, the planned value (PV) and earned value (EV):
+A full earned value analysis is not required to forecast.
+Only two metrics are needed; the planned value (PV) and earned value (EV):

 • Planned Value (PV): the planned progress scheduled for completion at a specific point in time, represented as a percentage of the completion of the project (100%).